splunk/cloud-datamodel-security-research/README.md

 # Troubleshooting
 If the data is not showing up, confirm that the provided conf files are properly deployed.
-They may need to be moved into an app <code>local<code> directory to take precedence over existing directives
+They may need to be moved into an app <code>local</code> directory to take precedence over existing directives

 Make sure the indexes containing your cloud_infrastructure data are searchable by default, or add the indexes to the definition for the eventtypes as necessary